 You address the practical, basic principles of foreign language lessons at school in modules on Teaching Methodology: Which methods can I use to teach students grammar and vocabulary?
 Which media can I use?

 In interdisciplinary classes, you explore the challenges that come with teaching multicultural and multilingual groups.

+The Bachelor of Education program at the University of Mannheim prepares students for a teaching career right from the start and places a focus on teaching linguistically and culturally diverse groups of students.
 Most students on the program want to become teachers after they graduate.
 But if you decide during your studies that teaching isn’t for you, you have the option of pursuing a master’s program in a different field.
 There are many career options outside of schools open to you.

 Our students particularly value that the Department of English Studies provides a broad and varied range of modules.
 Our teachers educate them on relevant basic principles, provide exciting options to extend their knowledge, and address current topics and issues.

-The University of Mannheim is well-connected internationally, and is partners with around 450 universities around the world.
-The International Office can help you to plan a semester of study abroad.
-The ideal time to study abroad is during the fifth semester of the program.
+In the teacher education programs, there are diverse and exciting opportunities for studying abroad.
+The University of Mannheim is part of a global network and is partners with about 450 universities worldwide.
+The International Office can help you plan a period of study abroad.
+We recommend that students go abroad during the fifth subject-specific semester.
 Studying abroad is optional, and is encouraged by the School.
-Credits that you obtain abroad are normally recognized by the University of Mannheim, which means that you do not have to extend the duration of your studies.
+Coursework and examinations completed abroad can usually be recognized so that the period of study does not have to be extended.

 All students of bachelor's programs in Teacher Education in Baden-Württemberg complete their first school placement (Orientierungspraktikum) during the program.
 The placement lasts for three weeks, and gives students the chance to gain initial practical experience during their studies.